 The Sonneveld House Museum reveals the lifestyle of a prominent family of Rotterdammers who embraced modernism, showing how they furnished their house and which objects they surrounded themselves with.
 The art and consumer goods that enrich the interior have been collected through gifts, purchases and loans.
-A designer-in-residence programme enables the creation of contemporary work in response to the house and its interior.

 The Sonneveld House has its own website (mostly in Dutch) www.huissonneveld.nl.
 The Sonneveld family belonged to the cultural elite of Rotterdam.
 In 1933, they made a radical conversion to a modern lifestyle.
 Website visitors can reconstruct the story of the Sonnevelds according to their own interests by following one of the theme lines or clicking on objects in the house, each of which tells something about the family history, architecture, interior, artefacts, or Rotterdam in the 1930s.